thosgood/this-weeks-finds/markdown/151-200/week160.md

 adventures will come from the microscopic realm: from applications of integrated circuits, biotechnology, nanotechnology, and the like.
-When you're trying to have lots of fun in a hurry, the speed limit is the speed of light - and this makes interstellar travel a drag.
+When you're trying to have lots of fun in a hurry, the speed limit is the speed of light --- and this makes interstellar travel a drag.

 Nonetheless, when you imbibe a romantic dream in childhood, it can be hard to shake it it as an adult.
 So I still like to read about strange planets, even if know rationally that I can have more fun at home.

-So - let me start by talking about a world where it might rain methane!
+So --- let me start by talking about a world where it might rain methane!

-1) Ralph D. Lorenz, The weather on Titan, Science 290 (October 20, 2000), 467-468.
+1) Ralph D. Lorenz, "The weather on Titan", _Science_ **290** (October 20, 2000), 467--468.

-Caitlin A. Griffith, Joseph L. Hall and Thomas R. Geballe, Detection of daily clouds on Titan, Science 290 (October 20, 2000), 509-513.
+    Caitlin A. Griffith, Joseph L. Hall and Thomas R. Geballe, "Detection of daily clouds on Titan", _Science_ **290** (October 20, 2000), 509--513.

 Titan is the largest moon of Saturn, and it's the only moon in our solar system with a significant atmosphere.
 Its atmosphere is mostly